pulumi/docs/content/resources/centralized-secrets-management/index.md

     learn:
         - Design and implement a centralized secrets management architecture that reduces operational overhead while enhancing security posture
         - Master techniques for managing different types of secrets (static, dynamic, and configuration) across multiple environments and applications
-        - Establish effective access controls and audit procedures that align with security best practices while maintaining developer velocit
+        - Establish effective access controls and audit procedures that align with security best practices while maintaining developer velocity

     # The webinar presenters
     presenters: